terriko/sparklesecurity/Mission1.md

 So go to the url with the number in it (or go to http://127.0.0.1:8008/ and it'll add the number on the end for you) and you should get your gruyere server.
 All good.

-But as the hint says, what happens if you add random things onto the end?
+What happens if you add random things onto the end of the url?

 Try putting "hi" at the end of that url, and you'll notice that it shows up in the web page.
 This is when you should be excited, Agent Sparkle!
 If the web